Guan-Yi/NPFS/README.md

 # NPFS
-A simple practice about how to use PIL.
+A simple practice about how to do a photo filter by using PIL.